|Position:||Emeritus Professor of European Public Policy|

 I welcome PhD applications in the fields of EU interest representation, and EU inter-institutional decision making.

 His career-long research specialism is EU interest representation (see publications section).
-He currently holds an ESRC (UK Economic & Social Research Council) grant on ‘Democratic Legitimacy in the EU: Inside the ‘Black Box’ of Informal Trilogues’ (see funding section).
+He recently held an ESRC (UK Economic & Social Research Council) grant on ‘Democratic Legitimacy in the EU: Inside the ‘Black Box’ of Informal Trilogues’ (see funding section).

 Economic and Social Research Council (ESRC), 2016-2019. £290159 Grant no: ES/NO18761/1: Democratic Legitimacy in the EU: Inside the 'Black Box of Informal Trilogues': A series of collaborative research projects under the 'Open Research Area' scheme (funded separately by the national research councils of: Germany - PI Ariadna Ripoll Servent University of Bamberg; the Netherlands - PI Gijs Jan Brandsma & CI Sebastiaan Princen, Utrecht University; and the UK), seek to open up the ‘black box’ of these informal negotiations and examine what impact public debates have on these negotiations, and how the EU institutions use these debates to negotiate their respective positions.
 The ESRC grant will be held by the Robert Gordon University (Principal Investigator - PI: Justin Greenwood: co-investigator - CI, Christilla Roederer-Rynning, University of Southern Denmark).